 - Parts of the school that you don't often use that may have other resources and tools (e.g. 3D printer in the engineering block)

 - Personal digital devices owned by students

-- Creativity tools and devices, e.g. for video and animation construction.
+- Creativity tools and resources, e.g. for creating videos and animations

 - Collaboration tools for sharing ideas and information

-Tools 4.2 and 4.3, within this toolkit, provide many examples of tools and resources you could use to support your learning activity.
-These tools should be used before the completion of the Learning Activity Design process.
+Tool 4.3. of this Toolset provides many examples of tools and resources you can use to support your learning activity.

-Use yellow sticky notes to add ideas for tools and resources.
+D. Use blue sticky notes to add other ideas, notes and recommendations.

-As mentioned earlier, the strength of this process depends on good collaboration between participants.
-One way to strengthen this is to invite others, from outside of the design group to critique and comment on the work of the group.
-They may raise new design challenges or opportunities or be able to suggest different tools.
+As mentioned earlier, the strength of this process depends on good collaboration among participants.
+One way to strengthen this is to invite others, from outside the design group, to critique and comment on the work of the group.
+They may raise new design challenges or opportunities or suggest different tools.
 If the design workshop has more than one group working on the design of Learning Activities, you can try the following approaches.

 - Ask one member of each group (perhaps the most talkative or confident) to move to another group to share their ideas.

-- Facilitate a session where all members of all groups are asked to move around the design workshop to view other groups ideas and ad their own sticky notes with new ideas e.g. for alternative tools and resources.
+- Facilitate a session where all members of all groups are asked to move around the design workshop to view other groups' ideas and add their own sticky notes with new ideas, e.g. for alternative tools and resources.